erik78se/juju-operators-examples/lxd-profile/README.md

 # lxd-profile

-Deployes a charm, using a lxd profile (lxd-profile.yaml) to tweak lxd settings for a charm.
+This demonstrate the use of a charm in with a *[lxd-profile.yaml](lxd-profile.yaml)* to tweak lxd settings for a charm.
+The example deploys a privileged container setting.

+There are some example yaml files below you can use for you own needs.

 Read more in the [Juju official docs]